freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-flexbox/add-flex-superpowers-to-the-tweet-embed.english.md

 ## Description
 <section id='description'>
 To the right is the tweet embed that will be used as the practical example.
 Some of the elements would look better with a different layout.
 The last challenge demonstrated <code>display: flex</code>.
 Here you'll add it to several components in the tweet embed to start adjusting their positioning.
+Here's a game that you can play before doing our exercices.
+It will be fast and will help you to understand the utility of Flexbox. https://flexboxfroggy.com
 </section>

 ## Instructions